 - Graduation from an accredited school of nursing with either an Associate Degree in Nursing or a Diploma in Nursing;

 - An active, valid, unencumbered Registered Nurse license in the United States.
-If the applicant does not hold a current RN license, he or she must successfully pass the NCLEX examination prior to enrolling in Transition to Practice (NURS 3028);
+If the applicant does not hold a current RN license, they must successfully pass the NCLEX examination prior to enrolling in Transition to Practice (NURS 3028) [or see advisor];

-- A cumulative GPA of at least a 2.0 in all previous college work;
+- A cumulative GPA of at least a 2.0 in all previous college or technical work;

 - Complete the Online Application for admission to BGSU;